-Description: The Watchdog Manager shall be able to notify the application when the monitoring of a supervised entity by logical program flow monitoring fails.
+Type: valid Description: The Watchdog Manager shall be able to notify the application when the monitoring of a supervised entity by logical program flow monitoring fails.
 This information shall be forwarded through the RTE in order to allow fault reaction by software.
 In this case, the information about which supervised entity ID and which check point has failed shall also be made available to the application.
 Rationale: This gives the opportunity to establish some fault-reactions by software before a watchdog-reset occurs (fault recovery/reporting to the Diagnostic Event Manager).

-Use Case:

-Dependencies: [BSW09221] Logical program flow monitoring
+Use Case: Dependencies: [SRS_ModeMgm_09221] Logical program flow monitoring Supporting Material:

-Conflicts:

-Supporting Material:

-Contributes to:

-4.2.2.2.7 [BSW09161] Condition to reset the triggering condition in the Watchdog Driver in Case of temporal failure
+4.2.2.2.7 [SRS_ModeMgm_09161] The Watchdog Manager shall reset the triggering condition in the Watchdog Driver in Case of temporal failure

-ID: BSW09161

-Initiator: PSA

-Date: 03.11.2005

-Short Description Condition to reset the triggering condition in the Watchdog Driver in case of temporal failure

-Type:

-Importance: High

-Description: The Watchdog Manager shall reset via the Watchdog Interface the triggering condition in the Watchdog Driver (to the value 0) if the temporal monitoring of a given supervised entity fails continuously during a configurable amount of time (this amount of time can be set to 0 by configuration, thus excluding any software recovery possibility).
+Туре: valid Description: The Watchdog Manager shall reset via the Watchdog Interface the triggering condition in the Watchdog Driver (to the value 0) if the temporal monitoring of a given supervised entity fails continuously during a configurable amount of time (this amount of time can be set to 0 by configuration, thus excluding any software recovery possibility).
 Rationale: This means the monitoring failure is now considered unrecoverable.
 Then, a watchdog reset is the only solution.

-Use Case:

-Dependencies: [BSW09162] Indication of an upcoming watchdog reset.
+Use Case: Dependencies: [SRS_ModeMgm_09162] Indication of an upcoming watchdog reset.

-Conflicts:

 Supporting Material:

-Contributes to:

-4.2.2.2.8 [BSW09226] Condition to reset the triggering condition in the Watchdog Driver in Case of logical program flow failure
+4.2.2.2.8 [SRS_ModeMgm_09226] The Watchdog Manager shall reset reset the triggering condition in the Watchdog Driver in Case of logical program flow violation

-ID: BSW09226

-Initiator: WP Functional Safety

-Date: 09.07.2008

-Short Description Condition to reset the triggering condition in the Watchdog Driver in case of logical program flow violation

-Type:

-Importance: High

-Description: The Watchdog Manager shall reset via the Watchdog Interface the triggering condition in the Watchdog Driver (to the value 0) if the monitoring of the execution sequence fails.
+[ Type: Valid Description: The Watchdog Manager shall reset via the Watchdog Interface the triggering condition in the Watchdog Driver (to the value 0) if the monitoring of the execution sequence fails.
 Rationale: This means the monitoring failure is now considered unrecoverable.
-Then, a
+Then, a watchdog reset is the only solution.
+Use Case: Dependencies: [SRS_ModeMgm_09162] Indication of an upcoming watchdog reset.
+Supporting Material: It shall not be possible to configure a number of times similar to SRS_ModeMgm_09161.